aibolem/RAMDanceToolkitwiki/Structure-of-RAMDanceToolkit.md

 [[/Images/API-Structure/fig-inheritence.png]]

 In a normal openFrameworks application, your `testApp` is inherited from `ofBaseApp`.
-However, with the RAMDanceToolkit, your `testApp` inherits from `ramBaseApp`, which itself is inherits from `ofBaseApp`.
+However, with the RAMDanceToolkit, your `testApp` inherits from `ramBaseApp`, which itself inherits from `ofBaseApp`.
 The image above illustrates this relationship.

 Because of this, you can still do all of your normal openFrameworks coding within your `testApp`.
 In addition, the `ramBaseApp` from which `testApp` inherits provides you with additional methods and events to manipulate the data sent in from [MOTIONER](https://github.com/YCAMInterlab/Motioner) or another motion capture system.